 What To Expect:

-An energetic yet approachable neighborhood to live, work, and play in.
+An energetic yet approachable neighborhood in which to live, work, and play.

 Long Island City continues to gentrify, but its decidedly industrial past keeps the pace feeling more welcome than rushed.
 Former warehouse buildings and rail yards have given way to modern public green spaces, shops, and local-loved corner parks.